Island hopping in the Canary Islands: complete guide

 Precious drops in the ocean!

 The Canary Islands are the perfect destination for island hopping.
-The island group is famous for its diverse landscape, amazing beaches, otherworldly feel, volcanic terrain, and exceptional culture.
-Read our complete 2021-2022 guide with island hopping suggestions for the Canaries to plan your trip with Ferryhopper.
+The archipelago is famous for its diverse landscapes, amazing beaches, volcanic terrain, and exceptional culture.
+Read our complete 2022-2023 guide with island hopping suggestions for the Canaries and start planning your trip with Ferryhopper.

 The beautiful coast of Tenerife, perfect for hiking, swimming, or surfing

 Canary Islands: travel information and tips

 The Canary Islands belong to Spain and are located in the Atlantic Ocean, opposite Morocco.
 The best time to visit the Canary Islands is from April to October, but their warm weather means it’s great to visit throughout the year!
 So, if you're thinking of visiting the archipelago during the winter or for your Christmas break, we guarantee you'll love it!

 There are a total of 8 major islands and more smaller islands and islets to explore.
 The smallest of the Canary Islands is La Graciosa, while the largest island is Tenerife.
 The archipielago has 2 capitals: Santa Cruz de Tenerife and Las Palmas in Gran Canaria.

 Here are the major islands of the Canary archipelago:

 - El Hierro

 - La Graciosa